d3fend/d3fend-ontology/extensions/ocsf/readme.md

 If the attribute is a owl:DatatypeProperty then its rdfs:range should be generated with the OCSF Datatype and when the class is known.

-### events.rqg
-Events are declared subclasses of d3f:DigitalEvent that are related to OCSF attributes.
-Restrictions are added for each related attribute.

-### objects.rqg
+### erestrictions.rqg
-Objects are collections of contextually related attributes in OCSF that represent an entity.
-These object classes types should be mapped to equivalent classes in D3FEND wherever appropriate.
+With all the event classes in place creates restrictions based on the related attributes as properties created by dictionary.rqg

-### attribute.rqg
+### orestrictions.rqg
-This SPARQL-Generate function should take a source attribute in JSON and construct an owl:DatatypeProperty or owl:ObjectProperty based on the known constraints declared in OCSF via the attribute dictionary.
+With all the object classes in place creates restrictions based on the related attributes as properties created by dictionary.rqg

-### type.rqg
+### type.rqg (currently offline)
 This SPARQL-Generate function should take a source type in JSON and construct an rdfs:Datatype definition for it.

-### event.rqg
-This SPARQL-Generate function should take a source event in JSON and construct an owl:Class definition for it with restrictions based on the related attributes.

-### object.rqg
-This SPARQL-Generate function should take a source object in JSON and construct an owl:Class definition for it with restrictions based on the related attributes.

-### jsonschema.rqg
+### jsonschema.rqg (currently offline)
 This SPARQL-Generate function should take a source object in JSON Schema and construct a basic JSON Schema in RDF class representing it.

+### mappings.rqg (offline)
+Generates a relative handful of mappings annotated in OCSF; some are semantic matches.

 ## Output (Goal)
 Example outputs used to steer the generation toward useful RDF constructs.